rubocop/ruby-style-guide/README.md

 ## Naming

 ### Use `snake_case` for methods and variables.

 ### Use `CamelCase` for classes and modules.
-(Keep acronyms like HTTP,
-  RFC, XML uppercase.)
+(Keep acronyms like HTTP, RFC, XML uppercase.)

 ### Use `SCREAMING_SNAKE_CASE` for other constants.

-### The names of predicate methods (methods that return a boolean value)
-  should end in a question mark.
+### The names of predicate methods (methods that return a boolean value) should end in a question mark.
-  (e.g. `Array#empty?`).
+  (e.g. `Array#empty?`)

-### The names of potentially "dangerous" or surprising methods (e.g. methods that have side-effects like mutating a variable
+### The names of potentially "dangerous" or surprising methods should end in an exclamation mark!
-  or changing the process flow) should end with an exclamation mark.
+(e.g. methods that have side-effects like mutating a variable or changing the process flow)

 ### Prefer
   * `map` over `collect`